XpressAI/xircuits.io/docs/main/xircuits-interface/components/comment-component.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 ---
-# Special Components

-The following are special components in Xircuits.

-## Comment Component
+# Comment Component
 The comment component is a component that displays messages.
 Unlike normal components, you can add a Comment component via right-click context menu.

 <details>